emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 Occasionally, though, it can be helpful to break out of the current DOM tree and render a component's content somewhere else.
-While there are many different use cases, the most common one I've seen is for rendering modals dialogs.
+While there are many different use cases, the most common one I've seen is for rendering modal dialogs.

 This is easy to do now with the built-in `{{in-element}}` helper.
 This helper will render the block you pass to it inside a foreign element.
 (In React-land,